In landscape photography, it is often recommended to focus at the hyperfocal distance to maximize the scene in focus. But not everyone agrees.

-Consider a lens with a focal length f focused at some distance g + h, i.e. object distance g and image distance h are adjusted according to the lens equation.
+Consider a lens with a focal length f focused at some distance d = g + h, i.e. object distance g and image distance h are adjusted according to the lens equation.
 In this case, the rays emitted from a point in the object plane towards the lens form a cone, as illustrated by the purple rays.

-If the object is somewhat closer or farther away, it intersects the cone where it has some finite diameter s.
+If an object is somewhat nearer or farther away, it intersects the cone where it has some finite diameter s.
 If the object is smaller than s, only part of the rays reaching the image plane at the original point will come from the object; the recorded intensity will thus depend on some other contents of the scene as well.
 In other words, the image of the object gets blurred.
 The diameter s thus determines the smallest detail the lens can (surely) resolve at that distance.

 In the following, the diameter s is called the (minimum) spot size.
 It can be calculated as follows.
-For an object located at a distance gn closer to the lens and a lens aperture a, we get
+For an object located at a distance gn nearer to the lens and a lens aperture a, we get

 |s / a||=||(g - gn) / g||(I1)|

 For an object located near the focusing distance (gn ≈ g), the object can thus be very small and still be resolved.
 If the object is somewhere near the camera (gn ≈ 0), its size must be about the aperture a of the lens.